-Hiring a digital marketing company in Greensboro, NC, should mean more than getting another monthly task list and a pile of reports.
+Working with a digital marketing company in Greensboro, NC, should involve more than campaigns, dashboards, and vague promises to optimize.

 Table of contents